gaziza-yestemirova/directories/README.md

 ### Script input

-The script will read commands line by line from **instructions.txt**
+The script will read commands line by line from **src/instructions.txt**

 ### To run the script
 ```console